nvennin/test-www/procedures/Procedure_GDP_GMQHI_Self-Inspections.md

 |Item          |Details
 |--------------|-------|
-|Purpose       |Describe the process for creating the Annual Self—Inspection Plan, scheduling, conducting, documenting, identification / implementation of corrective actions and closing of self—inspections for both announced and un-announced self-inspections.
-Escalate critical findings and the trending of all findings for Quality Management meetings.Evaluate the effectiveness of the system to maintain compliance to regulatory requirements, identify any non-conformities and to recommend improvements.
+|Purpose       |Describe the process for creating the Annual Self-Inspection Plan, scheduling, conducting, documenting, identification / implementation of corrective actions and closing of self-inspections for both announced and un-announced self-inspections.
+Escalate critical findings and the trending of all findings for Quality Management meetings.
+Evaluate the effectiveness of the system to maintain compliance to regulatory requirements, identify any non-conformities and to recommend improvements.
 |Department    |Quality
 |Categorie     |GDP